 The Centre for Landscape Research (CLR) provides a support structure and a culture of research aimed at enhancing the knowledge base of the profession of landscape architecture at the University of Toronto.
-Also, it seeks to complement research infrastructure to the benefit of the MLA, MUD and MArch Programs.
-The Centre for Landscape Research (CLR) provides a support structure and a culture of research for faculty and students who have research interests overlapping with the knowledge base of landscape architecture.
+It also seeks to complement research infrastructure to the benefit of the MLA, MUD and MArch Programs.
 CLR began in the early 1980’s in conjunction with graphics and user interface research into computer aided design (CAD) and geographic information systems (GIS) with the Computer Systems Research Institute.
-CLR was formally constituted as a centre in the Faculty in1989 with Professor Fife as the first Director.
-The centre is currently directed by Associate Professor Rob Wright.
+CLR was formally constituted as a centre in the Faculty in 1989 with Professor Ed Fife as the first Director.
+The centre is currently directed by professor Robert Wright.

 CLR is committed to multidisciplinary research and welcomes participants from any discipline.
 It is also closely associated with U of T's Knowledge Media Design Institute (KMDI).
 Most recently, CLR has been collaborating in the National Centre of Excellence (NCE) in geomatics called GEOIDE through projects in visualizing climate change mitigation with CALP at the University of British Columbia and Planning at the University of Waterloo.
 A second NCE project lead by the Cities Centre examined the integration of GIS based urban models and transportation models.